British Newspapers Online

 Evening Telegraph

-The Evening Telegraph (or the Evening Telegraph and Post, as its masthead has it) is an evening tabloid newspaper sold on Mondays to Fridays in the City of Dundee and further afield through Tayside and the Kingdom of Fife, including the towns of Montrose, Forfar, Arbroath and Carnoustie in Angus, Perth and Dunkeld in the Perth & Kinross council area, and St Andrews, Glenrothes and Methil in Fife.
+The Evening Telegraph (formerly the Evening Telegraph and Post) is an evening tabloid newspaper sold on Mondays to Fridays in the City of Dundee and further afield through Tayside and into the Kingdom of Fife, including the towns of Montrose, Forfar, Arbroath and Carnoustie in Angus, Perth and Dunkeld in the Perth & Kinross council area, and St Andrews, Glenrothes and Methil in Fife.

-The Tele (as it’s known colloquially) is sold in four editions:
+The Tele (as it’s known colloquially) used to be sold in four editions:

 • First (early edition for the Dundee area)